pagekit/docs/themes.md

 @endif
 ```

-Whenever a widget is published in the *footer* position, it will now be rendered at your specified location.
+Whenever a widget is published in the `footer` position, it will now be rendered at your specified location.

 ## Renderer

 By default, a widget will be be rendered to the widget position without any additional markup.
 To change this, you can provide a custom renderer to the `render` function.
 A renderer can be implemented in PHP or using the Razr template engine.

 To use a custom renderer `footer`, you can pass it as a value for the `renderer` parameter.

 ```html
 @app.position.render('footer', ['renderer' => 'footer'])
 ```

-Now we create a renderer `position.footer.razr.php` in `views/renderer/`.
+Now we create a renderer `position.footer.razr.php` in `/views/renderer/`.
 In this file you can use PHP code to process the data of the widget.
 You can access the widgets data with `@widgets` (or `$widgets` if you're writing the renderer in plain PHP).

 The renderer could look like this: